You are here

 An outsider who has also been invited to sit inside the freedom movement, Jason has watched the struggle transition from fragmented armed groups waging guerrilla war in the jungles and mountains of New Guinea, to a largely nonviolent, unifying and transnational social movement.
 Often, he has been the only foreigner invited into historic meetings.
 He has celebrated as West Papuans captured the attention of people and governments in the Pacific, and despaired as his friends strained under impossible tensions.

-While Jason will speak a lot about West Papua, this lecture is not really about West Papua, much less about West Papuans.
-It is a deeply personal reflection on what one person thinks it takes to animate freedom in the context of historical and continuing colonisation.
-What he shares is the unfolding of a map, one person’s sketch of dangerous territory, and a path through it.
+Jason's Lecture was a deeply personal reflection on what one person thinks it takes to animate freedom in the context of historical and continuing colonisation: one person’s sketch of dangerous territory, and a path through it.
 At the heart of this framework are the five elements: going deeper (earth), seeing far (air), acting together (fire), holding relationships (water) and a sense of mystery at the heart of it all (spirit).
-The lecture will conclude with five challenges/touchstones for Quakers who are also passionate about decolonisation.
+The lecture concluded with challenges/touchstones for Quakers who are also passionate about decolonisation.